kyesh/on-target-analysis-for-ynab/docs/SETUP_GUIDE.md

 **Problem:** The token format is incorrect.

 **Solution:**
-1. Verify your token follows the format: `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`
+1. Verify your token is a 43-character alphanumeric string (like: `EXAMPLE-TOKEN-DO-NOT-USE-REAL-TOKEN-HERE`)
 2. Ensure there are no extra spaces or characters
 3. Generate a new token if needed